 Sadly, the trucking companies and their insurance carriers do not always step up to the plate and do what’s right.
 As we will see in the sections to follow, the insurance companies are not on your side.
 They tend to oppose truck accident claims aggressively.
 On your own, getting the full and fair compensation you deserve can be a challenge.

-The New York truck accident lawyers at Lever & Ecker, PLLC can help.
+The White Plains personal injury lawyers at Lever & Ecker, PLLC can help.
 We have a long record of standing up for our clients and getting them the financial justice they deserve.

 We take these cases personally, and we fight for our clients as we would fight for our families.
 We would like to help you navigate the claims process and protect your best interests at every turn.

-Common Causes of Truck Accidents in New York
+Common Causes of Truck Accidents in White Plains

 As with other auto accidents, most truck accidents happen because of driver error.
 Commercial trucks are complex pieces of machinery.
 Operating them requires special skill and attentive care.
 Proper maintenance, training, and compliance with regulation are essential.